Published on: November 28, 2018 | Updated on: February 28, 2024

 Constant physical strain and poor running form induce and exasperate the conditions necessary for the problem to start, and once it’s begun, it can be difficult to combat.
-Though runner’s knee is most prevalent among highly-active individuals, it is still a concern for less active persons who have suffered some form of knee trauma in the past.
+Though runner’s knee is most prevalent among highly-active individuals, it is still a concern for less active people who have suffered some form of knee trauma in the past.

 Iliotibial Band Syndrome (ITBS)

 Characterized by pain on the sides of the knee, this is the term used to describe a fatigued or worn-out iliotibial band.
-The iliotibial band is a thick band of connective tissue which extends from the insides of the bottom of knee, and up to the pelvis and hips.
+The iliotibial band is a thick band of connective tissue which extends from the insides of the bottom of the knee, and up to the pelvis and hips.

 Patellofemoral Pain Syndrome (PFPS)

 Characterized by pain on the front of the knee, around and under the kneecap, PFPS is the most common type of runner’s knee and extends far beyond the scope of runners.
-Hikers, cyclists, basketball players and even people who sit for a living (leaving the knee constantly flexed can fatigue the kneecap), may all experience a type of PFPS, albeit at different levels of severity.
+Hikers, cyclists, basketball players, and even people who sit for a living (leaving the knee constantly flexed can fatigue the kneecap), may all experience a type of PFPS, albeit at different levels of severity.

-This tendon takes the forces of running, jumping and walking with every step and carries a huge amount force every day.
+This tendon takes the forces of running, jumping, and walking with every step and carries a huge amount of force every day.
 This is often referred to as “jumper knee”.
 The tendon can become inflamed and painful often with coexisting tears or micro-tears.

 Though the most common contributing factor to runner’s knee is vigorous physical activity, there are many underlying reasons a person may begin to suffer from this condition.

 Doctors haven’t reached a consensus on the range of causes for these erosions or tears, but they agree that repetitive cycles of tightening and relaxing this area along with some forms of inflammation can aggravate these tissues and cause some of the symptoms of runner’s knee.

-Whatever the mechanism at work, when the condition begins, nerves start to sense pain in the soft tissues and bones which surround the kneecap.
-Overtime, the severity of this pain increases and the conditions to induce it become milder.
+Whatever the mechanism at work, when the condition begins, nerves start to sense pain in the soft tissues and bones that surround the kneecap.
+Over time, the severity of this pain increases, and the conditions to induce it become milder.